 When you are out on the water or camping with your dog, it’s also helpful for them to follow basic cues like stay, leave it, and, of course, have a spot-on recall.
 At camp, good canine manners are a must.
-Your pup should be well-behaved around fellow campers and mellow during quiet hours.
+Your pup should be well-behaved around fellow campers and willing to follow your cues during new situations.

 Allow your pup time throughout the day to get their energy out.
 Trips usually entail wet dogs rolling in sand with tongues lolling and paws pointing skyward, but letting dogs be dogs pays off later.
 “By the time dusk settles in, they are fast asleep,” Howell says of her canine clientele.
 If you’ve brought a comfy mat for your dog to sleep on, after dinner you’ll be able to kick back by the fire and listen to owls call out and coyotes yelp in the distance while your dog takes a snooze.

 If canoe-camping with your dog isn’t postcard-perfect on the first try, don’t give up.
 Skip the campout, perhaps, and take a relaxing, low-key afternoon paddle together.
 Most dogs would rather do anything than be left behind, and with patience and time, you’ll be rewarded with a seasoned traveling companion.

 Where to go and what to do — from Alabama to Wyoming.

 This stuff is already popping up across the U.S., and it’s super dangerous for your dog.